englercj/harvest-engine/docs/he_project_kdl/nodes/files_node.md

 The valid action values are:

+- `appxmanifest` - Treat the file as an AppxManifest (UWP package manifest).
 - `build` - Compile and link as source code files.
 This is the default action.
 - `copy` - Copy the files to the target directory.
+- `framework` - Treat the file as an xcode framework.
-- `include` - Treat as include files.
+- `image` - Treat the file as an image.
 - `natvis` - Natvis files used for debugging visualizations.
 - `none` - Do nothing with the files.
 - `resource` - Copy or embed the files with project resources.